BlogJanuary 30, 2019 • 6 min read

 are present with localized periodontitis.
 The patient has Grade 1 tonsils and scored a Class 3 Mallampati score, as well as a scalloped tongue.

 The extra-oral exam revealed tenderness to palpation to the masseter, temporalis, SCM, scalene, and suboccipital muscles.
 There is a 2 mm deviation to the right with limited movement in a left excursive movement with a 35 mm opening.
 Nothing else was remarkable regarding the TMJ, and the patient had a skeletal Class I jaw relationship and bite with a history of orthodontics as a 14-year-old.

 Because this patient had been previously diagnosed with Severe OSA, this assessment is straightforward.
-Most patients will not be tested before this visit and so the assessment would be possible OSA.
-OSA can’t be diagnosed except from a sleep test and it must be interpreted by a board-certified sleep physician.
+Most patients will not be tested before this visit, so the assessment would be possible OSA.
+OSA can only be diagnosed from a sleep test, which must be interpreted by a board-certified sleep physician.
 The patient suffers from nocturnal bruxism.

 The plan for this patient is to be treated with oral appliance therapy (OAT).
 The American Academy of Sleep Medicine (AASM) says, “No treatment is not an option.”
 So this patient, even though a severe OSA patient, should be treated with OAT.
 A CPAP affidavit is signed by the patient for consent for this procedure.

 The most important part of any sleep appliance will be compliance.
 The aspects of appliances that can lead to compliance are comfort, improved sleep, and joint health.
 Because the RiPPLE® plus achieves these aspects, it is the appliance of choice for this case.
 This is a device not based on constantly protruding.
 Therefore, dislocating the TMJ all night long, every night.